Seemor

 The room feels warm and buzzing, with friendly hosts and bartenders who remember faces.
 One diner summed it up: "After a long travel day, the bartender made us feel welcome and reset the night."
 It is lively without stuffiness, though at peak it can get loud.
 Most nights hum along smoothly, but there are reports of long waits on busy nights that can test patience.
 The cooking leans classic Italian comfort with a few premium flourishes—think branzino with lemon-caper, carbonara, rigatoni vodka, and truffle mushroom pasta.
 The approach feels traditional rather than flashy (innovation level 4.8): solid ingredients and familiar flavors over theatrics.
 Seafood like the branzino draws raves, while some pasta dishes swing from excellent to muted depending on the night.
 Families should do well here thanks to kid-friendly staples like pasta with tomato or vodka sauce, chicken parm with spaghetti, fries, and brunch pancakes or French toast.
 While there is no stated kids menu, the main menu has plenty that younger diners will recognize; just avoid peak hours if long kitchen waits would be tough for the table.

-What to Order
+What to order

 Location Insights

-Area: Trendy Chelsea corridor with galleries, boutiques, and upscale casual dining; attracts locals and visitors.
+Area vibe: Trendy Chelsea corridor with galleries, boutiques, and upscale casual dining; attracts locals and visitors.

 Safety: Generally safe, well-trafficked avenues with good lighting and steady foot traffic into evening.

-Nearby: Near gallery district, High Line access, boutique retail, and residential blocks; steady pre- and post-event dining.
+What's nearby: Near gallery district, High Line access, boutique retail, and residential blocks; steady pre- and post-event dining.

 Opening Hours

-Monday12:00–22:00 Tuesday12:00–22:00 Wednesday12:00–22:00 Thursday12:00–22:00 Friday12:00–23:00 Saturday12:00–23:00 Sunday12:00–22:00
+Sunday12:00–22:00 Monday12:00–22:00 Tuesday12:00–22:00 Wednesday12:00–22:00 Thursday12:00–22:00 Friday12:00–23:00 Saturday12:00–23:00